gknowles/dimapp/tools/pargen/README.md

 | %api.namespace | "" (global) | Namespace to contain parser classes |
 | %include | - | Another file with additional options and/or ABNF, path is relative to the including file |

-All values must be defined either directly or indirectly via their defaults.
+All values must be defined.
+This can be done either explicitly, or implicitly via their defaults.

 ## Tags